The DFT+$\Sigma_2$ method for electron correlation effects at transition metal surfaces: Method and implementation

 \end{widetext} where

-is the spectral function of $g_{i \lambda}^{\sigma }(\omega)$.
+is the spectral function of $G_{i \lambda}^{\sigma }(E)$.
 The real part is given by the Kramers-Kronig relations

-Eqs. (\ref{eq.second}) and (\ref{eq.KK}) are easily implemented thus allowing for the calculation of the second order self-energy contributions.
-The numerical integration over the frequencies $\omega_1$ and $\omega_2$ in Eq. (\ref{eq.second}) would potentially represent a computational bottleneck of the method if it was carried out using a too large number of discrete frequency points.
-However, in the case of ferromagnetic TMs, we find accurate results already for relatively coarse frequency grids ($d\omega\approx10^{-3}$ eV/$\hbar$) thus making the calculations computationally quite inexpensive.
+Eqs. (\ref{eq.second}) and (\ref{eq.KK}) are easily implemented thus allowing for the calculation of the second order self-energy contributions. \\ The approximation for the self-energy that we introduced is called second Born-approximation \cite{bookStefanucci} and it is conserving in the Baym-Kadanoff sense.
+Eq. (\ref{eq.Dyson_impurity}) needs to be solved self-consistently together with Eqs. (\ref{eq.first}) and (\ref{eq.second}) because the self-energy is a functional of the dressed impurity Green's function, that is $\Sigma^{\sigma (1)}_{i \lambda }=\Sigma^{\sigma (1)}_{i \lambda }[G^\sigma_{i\lambda}]$ and $\Sigma^{\sigma (2)}_{i \lambda }=\Sigma^{\sigma (2)}_{i \lambda }[G^\sigma_{i\lambda}]$.\\ Eqs. (\ref{eq.second}) and (\ref{eq.KK}) are easily implemented thus allowing for the calculation of the second order self-energy contributions.
+The numerical integration over the frequencies $\epsilon_1$ and $\epsilon_2$ in Eq. (\ref{eq.second}) would potentially represent a computational bottleneck of the method if it was carried out using a too large number of discrete frequency points.
+However, in the case of ferromagnetic TMs, we find accurate results already for relatively coarse energy grids ($dE\approx10^{-3}$ eV) thus making the evaluation of $\Sigma^{\sigma (2)}_{i \lambda }(E)$ computationally quite inexpensive. \\